Gender, Puberty and Sex Development Program

 Transgender Awareness

-Transgender and gender non-conforming youth are often socially isolated and at increased risk for depression, substance abuse and suicide, according to Dr. Terez Yonan, adolescent medicine specialist at CHOC.
+Transgender and gender non-conforming youth are often socially isolated and at increased risk for depression, substance abuse and suicide.
 When they are respected, supported and cared for, these risks decrease significantly.
-In this article, Dr. Yonan offers five ways to support transgender and gender non-conforming family members, friends, classmates, teammates and neighbors.
+This article offers five ways to support transgender and gender non-conforming family members, friends, classmates, teammates and neighbors.